Sherbourne station: Entrances

 The primary entrance is located on the Sherbourne Street side of the office building at 425 Bloor Street East.
-An unmanned second entrance to the east end of the platforms is on Glen Road, a small side street which runs north off Howard Street from the densely populated St. James Town.
+An unstaffed second entrance to the east end of the platforms is on Glen Road, a small side street which runs north off Howard Street from the densely populated St. James Town.
 A pedestrian tunnel under Bloor Street and a footbridge across Rosedale Valley Road provide access to this entrance from Rosedale to the north.